Subscribe to our newsletter!

 Well, what do you know, information about the bass fish is displayed in the knowledge panel.
 Google has “personalized” my search results based on past search behavior.
 Ironically, it also provided a link for more results on the bass guitar, as well.

-Personalization draws information from all Google products that you use.
-Gmail, Google Calendar, Google Play, Google Maps, etc. all have information about you and your interests.
-Google uses this information to personalize your search results and to provide a better experience.
+All Google products have information about you and your interests and Google uses this information to personalize your search results and to provide a better experience.

 It is possible to turn off personalized search, but Google can still personalize searches based on your geographic location, which we’ll discuss later.

-Today, websites need to focus on mobile versions to provide a better user experience.
+Today, websites need to focus on mobile to provide a better user experience.